Kindergarten and Young 5s

 Where will Young 5s be held?

-The location of classrooms for the 2022-2023 school year will be held at the following schools: Graham Elementary, Hamilton Elementary, Hicks Elementary, Schweitzer Elementary, and Wildwood Elementary.
+The location of classrooms for the 2023-2024 school year will be held at the following schools: Graham Elementary, Hamilton Elementary and Wildwood Elementary.

 Yes.
-If you have selected Young 5s, but prefer your child attend kindergarten at your assigned school the next year, please let the school principal know.
+If you have selected Young 5s but prefer your child attend kindergarten at your assigned school the following year, please let the school principal know.

-Are enrichment classes (like music, art, physical education) part of the Young 5s program?
+Are enrichment classes (like music, art, physical education, etc.) part of the Young 5s program?

 Is Young 5s a full day or half-day?